Loading...

 In 2022-23, Childline practitioners delivered 2,000 counselling sessions to pupils struggling with exam stress.
 This was a 10% rise from the year before.

-For many students completing their exams, the grade they are about to achieve could not only determine the trajectory of their future but may also affect their life much sooner.
-For example, some students may be hoping to attend university.
-Others may have certain career paths in mind that are dependent on good grades.
-The uncertainty of what you will be doing or even where you will be living in a matter of months is no small stress to bear.
-In addition, some young people may experience pressure to post about their results on social media and the potential to feel ‘public internet shame’ is pressing.
+For many students completing their exams, the grade they are about to achieve could determine the trajectory of their future, with some pupils maybe hoping to attend university or seeking certain career paths that are dependent on good grades.
+In addition, some young people may experience pressure to post about their results on social media, leading to comparison with others and seeking validation.

 Students in transition years (for example, moving from primary to secondary school) may also be feeling anxious about leaving somewhere familiar to face a new place and new people.
 Many will be meeting with new teachers and classmates in their schools towards the end of the year, and this can be a lot to take in, especially alongside exam stress.